NZ Formulary

 Before you start

-• Tell your doctor if you have kidney or eye problems, or gout.
+• Tell your doctor if you have kidney or eye problems.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.